Vector graphics

 Schrödinger's cat

-For May's theme, my digital media group had 'May...'.
-I interpreted it as 'maybe'.
-By 10 May 2025, I created an artwork inspired by that idea.
-This depicted the Schrödinger's cat paradox.
-The image is shown above.
+My digital media group had for its May theme 'May...'.
+I interpreted that as 'maybe'.
+By 10 May 2025, I created the above artwork.
+It depicts Schrödinger's cat.

 Traced and filtered fossil leaves

-My digital media group chose the theme 'lasting impressions', which made me think of fossils.
-To illustrate this, I auto-traced my photo of fossil leaves.
-They were from the late Permian period, about 254 million years old.
-I then added a sandy backdrop to evoke their natural environment, and applied a filter-effect, to enhance the visual impact.
+My digital media group set the theme 'lasting impressions'.
+That made me think of fossils.
+So I auto-traced my photo of fossil leaves.
+Those were of the late Permian period, 254 million years old.
+Then I added a sandy backdrop.
+That was to evoke the natural environment.
+Lastly I applied a filter-effect.
+This enhanced the visual impact.
+I finished the above artwork on 8th June 2025.

 Greyscale, RGB & CMYK gradients